rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 npm start
 {{< /highlight >}}

 Now we'll set up the project for our needs.
-First, get rid of the files from the bootstrapped React project, since we won't be using them.
+First, get rid of the files from the boilerplate React project, since we won't be using them.
 From the command line, head to your *src/* folder and execute it:

 {{< highlight javascript >}}
 cd src
 rm App.js App.test.js App.css logo.svg
 {{< /highlight >}}

 Second, create a *components/* folder in your application's *src/* folder on the command line.
 This is where all your components will be implemented.
-Also, the App component that you have removed in the previous step will be recreated here.
+Also, the App component that you have removed in the previous step will be recreated here:

 {{< highlight javascript >}}
 mkdir components
 {{< /highlight >}}

-Create a dedicated folder for each component we will implement for this application :
+Create a dedicated folder for each component we will implement for this application.
+For the sake of readability, I split up the commands into multiple lines:

 {{< highlight javascript >}}
 cd components